 The CRTC’s current Rules were developed from September 2009 to December 2010.
 Canadian law about administrative practices has changed since then – how could these changes affect the Commission’s procedural rules and its practices?

-Compared to the regulations of the Federal Court, the CRTC’s Rules are silent about certain steps in CRTC proceedings, including: online filings, mechanisms for announcing changes in CRTC proceedings and procedures, procedural requests, requests for information and certain types of proceedings such as mediation.
+Compared to the Federal Courts’ regulations, the CRTC’s Rules are silent about certain steps in CRTC proceedings, including: online filings, mechanisms for announcing changes in CRTC proceedings and procedures, procedural requests, requests for information and certain types of proceedings such as mediation.
 How do these gaps affect parties’ ability to participate, and to what degree should the Rules describe the Commission’s expectations and requirements of parties?

 Registration through Eventbrite: